 If you or a loved one has been injured on the job or assigned an impairment rating in Texas, take a moment to read this post.

 Our experienced Texas workers’ compensation lawyers discuss what impairment ratings are, how they’re calculated, and why they matter to your case.

 For immediate assistance, please contact us online or call 254-252-3590 to set up a consultation.

 What Is an Impairment Rating?

-How Is an Impairment Rating Made in Texas?
+How Is an Impairment Rating Calculated in Texas?

 The higher your impairment rating, the less function you’ll have in that part of your body.

 Why Does My Texas Workers’ Compensation Impairment Rating Matter?